 Camp received numerous awards, the last one being the 2000 Attorney of the Year for

-Professor Camp has authored over 54 published articles and treatise chapters.
-His scholarship on taxation of cyberspace has taken him to London and Berlin to advise government agencies.
+As of August 1, 2022, Professor Camp has authored over 72 published articles and treatise chapters.
+He has also written more than 270 substantive blog posts, including his widely-read “Lesson From The Tax Court” series, published weekly on TaxProf blog.
+Professor Camp's scholarship on taxation of cyberspace has taken him to London and Berlin to advise government agencies.
 In addition, his long-standing and continuing interest in United States legal intellectual history and social history is reflected in his selection to participate in the 2003 Supreme Court Historical Society's summer seminar and in scholarly presentations before the New York Historical Society and Haverford College.

 Professor Camp has received recognition for his scholarship.
 In 2007 and 2010 he was named the Law School's Outstanding Researcher.
 In 2008, he was awarded the George H. Mahon professorship.
 In 2010, the Texas Bar Foundation recognized Professor Camp for Best Law Review Article published in Texas.

 Professor Camp is active in the American Law Institute, and the American Bar Association Section of Taxation where he was honored to have chaired the Individual and Family Taxation Committee.
-He currently serves on the editorial board of the Practicing Tax Lawyer.
-He has given over 45 CLE presentations since 2003.
+He is routinely invited to give CLE presentations across the country, and has delivered more than 60 such presentations since 2003.